-Have you been seeking information regarding becoming a counselor in Oregon?
+Have you been seeking information regarding becoming an lpc in Oregon?
 We have gathered some important information for you.

 Usually, complete licensure as a Professional Counselor requires a Master’s degree.

-Future Counselor: For Student in Oregon High School or Oregon High School Graduate
+Future LPC: For Student in Oregon High School or Oregon High School Graduate

 Your First Step: